potassco/guess_and_check/README.md

 SAT
 ```

-* Tic-Tac-Toe Game:
+## Tic-Tac-Toe Game:
 In this example there is a 3x3 Tic Tac Toe square.
-Player O has to place its 3 tokens in a winning position
+Player O has to place her 3 tokens in a winning position
 such that afterwards player X cannot place her tokens in a winning position.

 ```bash